jishnuunnikrishnan97/HandsOn-ML/README.md

-# Personal Learning Journey: Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow
+# Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow

 This repository documents my personal journey of learning machine learning, deep learning, and neural networks from the book "Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow" by Aurélien Géron.